How to comply with the revised “Section 172(1) Statement”

 Companies exempt from this reporting requirement

 - Companies which declare under the Disclosure Guidance and Transparency Rules 7.2 are exempt from this requirement.
 Premium and Standard-listed companies are required to report this information under different regulations

 - Those companies under the AIM Rule 26 and Quoted Companies Alliance Code may see some additional reporting.

 Directors’ Remuneration Report obligations for quoted companies

-As part of the directors’ remuneration report, quoted companies will be required to include a defined table of the ratios between the CEO’s Single Total Figure of Remuneration (STFR) to the 25th, 50th(median) and 75thpercentile FTE total pay and benefits for their UK employees.
-Any changes from year-to-year will also need to be explained, and how the ratios reflect the company’s policies on pay, reward and progression.
-If there has been more than one postholder within the financial year, the total pay and benefits should be used.
+As part of the directors’ remuneration report, quoted companies are required to include a defined table of the ratios between the CEO’s Single Total Figure of Remuneration (STFR) to the 25th, 50th(median) and 75thpercentile FTE total pay and benefits for their UK employees.
+Any changes from year-to-year also need to be explained, and how the ratios reflect the company’s policies on pay, reward and progression.
+If there has been more than one post-holder within the financial year, the total pay and benefits should be used.

 UK employees are defined as “a person employed under a contract of service by the company, other than a person employed to work wholly or mainly outside of the UK” and should be calculated across the group where appropriate.
 Agency staff and contractors who are employed by a separate organisation, or who may be working for more than one company, are not included within the count.

 The regulations provide three methodologies for calculating the ratios, and the company should explain the reason for the option chosen, assumptions made and comparisons to previous years.
 There is guidance if some of the information required to calculate the total pay and benefits is not available.
 These ratios should build to a ten-year record, or longer if the company so wishes.